Survive The Onset

 Nothing.

-“Contact right,” Hutch reported calmly as he moved into cover.
+“Contact right,” Hutch shouted as he moved into cover.

 Sim rounds snapped against the walls, scattering dust and paint.
 The sound was sharp enough to raise heart rates without triggering panic.
-Tony surveyed the scene, rifle steady, mind already mapping angles and distances.
+Tony forced himself to look outside the fight.
+No movement at the gate.
+Their flank was clear.

 A whistle cut through the air.